valiot/opex62541/docs/tutorials/Information Manipulation.md

 ### Read/Write Nodes

-Depending on the type of node (object, variable, reference, etc.) its [attributes](https://documentation.unified-automation.com/uasdkhp/1.0.0/html/_l2_ua_node_classes.html) can change, when the node is created its attributes will have a default value, however you can read and write its value by using the [Server](https://hexdocs.pm/opex62541/OpcUA.Server.html) module.
+Depending on the type of node (object, variable, reference, etc.), it's [attributes](https://documentation.unified-automation.com/uasdkhp/1.0.0/html/_l2_ua_node_classes.html) can change.
+When the node is created, its attributes will have a default value.
+However, you can read and write its value using the [Server](https://hexdocs.pm/opex62541/OpcUA.Server.html) module.
 The following example changes the access level and the value of the node.

 ```elixir
 node_id = NodeId.new(ns_index: ns_index, identifier_type: "string", identifier: "R1_TS1_Temperature")